aerobatic/angular-aerobatic/README.md

 ```

 ### HTML5 PushState
 When html5 push state is enabled in your Angular app, it can cause havoc with the simulator because the special querystring parameters `sim=1&userid=xxx` will get lost whenever the view changes.
-Then if the browser refreshes, either manually or by livereload, the simulator mode is lost.
-To avoid this the module includes some logic to re-append the querystring
+When the browser refreshes, either manually or by livereload, the simulator mode is lost.
+To avoid this the module internally includes logic to re-generate the querystring whenever the route changes:

 ```js
 if ($location.$$html5 === true) {